 Additionally, the Board is also provided monthly Budget Status Reports that provides by project detail of all ongoing construction projects and their associated financial activity.
-Capital projects updates are also provided to the Board and the community in public meeting and updated on the District's Capital Projects website.
-Also, the District is embarking on a "rework and update" of the capital projects web presence, which will include more multi-media information for our stakeholder groups.
+Capital projects updates are

 3. Recommend land acquisition without first determining growth patterns, comparative costs, construction and transportation factors and any extraordinary contingency costs due to potential natural and man-made risks.